-• To develop a National CAV Test scenario catalogue which will help coordinate research activity with various CR&D projects
+To develop a National CAV Test scenario catalogue that will help coordinate research activity with various collaborative R&D projects

-• To create a Scenario Description Language for common understanding of scenarios
+To create a Scenario Description Language for a common understanding of scenarios

-• Inform the policy and legislative frameworks for the UK on testing, evaluation and deployment of autonomous vehicles
+Inform the standards, policy, and legislative frameworks for the UK on testing, evaluation, and deployment of autonomous vehicles

 The inaugural UKRI Future Leaders Fellowship Scheme will receive £900 million over the next 11 years, with six funding competitions and 550 fellows set to be awarded.
 It will help to establish the careers of world-class research and innovation leaders across UK business and academia, providing a boost to the pipeline of talent needed for the future.
 The scheme supports early career researchers and innovators with outstanding potential in universities, UK registered businesses and research-focused environments such as research councils' institutes and laboratories.
 The support will enable each fellow to tackle ambitious and challenging research.